derekwaters/eda_configuration/roles/user_token/README.md

 ## Description

 An Ansible Role to create User Tokens in EDA Controller.
 Note that tokens may only be applied to the user account accessing the API (ie. eda_username)
+Note that tokens cannot be updated, only created.

 ## Variables